 - Nintendo Hard.
 The game is basically four gigantic pinball tables (all of them tough as hell, especially the last one) that all have to be beaten with no continues or passwords.
 Good luck with that.

 - Pinball Spinoff: One of the more fitting examples, considering Sonic's ability to roll into a ball.

 - Plot Coupon: You can't take on the bosses until you find the Chaos Emeralds.
 There are three in the first two stages, and five in the last two.

-- Totally Radical: The top banner's lines, like "BOGUS DUDE", "BIG MISTAKE", AND "READY TO FRY?"
+- Totally Radical: The top banner's lines, like "BOGUS DUDE" and "ULTRA COOL SLIDE".